-The HAMBOROUGH TAVERN, The Broadway, Southall UB1 1NG – A pub rock venue which achieved national notoriety on 4 July 1981 when it was burnt down during the riots which also claimed the life of Blair Peach.
+The HAMBOROUGH TAVERN, The Broadway, Southall UB1 1NG – A pub rock venue which achieved national notoriety on 4 July 1981 when the original building was burnt down during the riots which claimed the life of Blair Peach.
 The riots had been triggered by a gig featuring several skinhead Oi! bands: 4-Skins, Last Resort and The Business.

 HANWELL COMMUNITY CENTRE, Westcott Crescent, Hanwell W7 1PD – The former Cuckoo School opened in 1849 boasts Charlie Chaplin as its most famous ex-pupil.
 Hosted gigs by amongst others Procol Harum, The Animals, Gene Vincent and Jerry Lee Lewis.
 Used as a rehearsal venue by The Who, Uriah Heep, Led Zeppelin and Deep Purple.
 Purple released the material originated in Hanwell in 1970 as Deep Purple in Rock.
 In more recent times the venue has featured on the big screen as a location for the 2000 film Billy Elliot.